vernisaz/simhttp/README.md

 *tmux* can be also used similarly to the _screen_.

+You can also specify `"no terminal": true'` in _.conf_ file, and then launch the _simhttp_ with ending `&`.
+But the server will be less verbosive in the case.

 ## Websocket
 The server provides a limited support of WebSocket protocol as WS-CGI.